Eve Kosofsky Sedgwick: Biography

 Eve Kosofsky was raised in a Jewish family in Dayton, Ohio, and in Bethesda, Maryland.
 She had two siblings: a sister, Nina Kopesky and a brother, David Kosofsky.
-She received her undergraduate degree from Cornell University, where studied under Allan Bloom, among others, and her masters and Ph.D. from Yale University in the field of English.
+She received her undergraduate degree from Cornell University, where she studied under Allan Bloom, among others, and her masters and Ph.D. from Yale University in the field of English.
 At Cornell, she was among the first women to be elected to live at the Telluride House, where she met her husband.
 She taught writing and literature at Hamilton College, Boston University, and Amherst College while developing a critical approach focusing on hidden social codes and submerged plots in familiar writers.
 She held a visiting lectureship at University of California, Berkeley, and taught at the School of Criticism and Theory when it was located at Dartmouth College.
 She was also the Newman Ivey White Professor of English at Duke University, and then a Distinguished Professor at the Graduate Center of the City University of New York.

 During her time at Duke, Sedgwick and her colleagues were in the academic avant-garde of the culture wars, using literary criticism to question dominant discourses of sexuality, race, gender, and the boundaries of literary criticism.
 Sedgwick first presented her particular collection of critical tools and interests in the influential volumes Between Men: English Literature and Male Homosocial Desire (1985) and Epistemology of the Closet (1990).

 She married Hal Sedgwick in 1969.
 Sedgwick and her husband were happily married for nearly forty years, although from the beginning of their relationship until her death they lived independently from one another, usually in different states.
 Sedgwick described her relationship with her husband as "vanilla".
 She has described her own self-identification as a “gay man” with a “lesbian ego-ideal."